 Nerf: Invoked, but averted.
 Marth's sword is shorter in Brawl, resulting in his great reach being reduced (though it's still among the best), the tip of his sword is more difficult to land with most attacks, and his dashing speed was reduced.
 However, the tipper hitbox for most of his attacks is stronger, and Marth's aerials, special moves, and recovery were improved.

 Sword Lines: Employed in the Brawl depiction of his Dancing Blade attack.
 The trail of Marth's Falchion blade in motion changes in color depending on the input from the Control Stick/Directional Pad when the attack is used, with red being neutral/forward/side, blue being up, and green being down.

-Unexpected Character: For American players, as the games he appeared in had never been released in the US at the time.
+Unexpected Character: For non-Japanese players, as the games he appeared in were exclusive to Japan at the time.

 The epitome of old school, Mr. Game & Watch is not a distinct previously-existing character so much as a conglomeration of elements from characters seen in the myriad Game & Watch games.
 Still, he can be considered the first successful digital character in Nintendo history, predating even Mario.

 Badass Adorable: He's a stick-figure-like silhouette with a bulging nose and is 2D, but he can kick butt with the best of them.